mikrostew/recipes/markdown/zucchini-bread.md

 ## Notes

-* Halved this recipe: https://www.allrecipes.com/recipe/6698/moms-zucchini-bread/, reduced the sugar, and increased the zucchini.
+Halved [this recipe](https://www.allrecipes.com/recipe/6698/moms-zucchini-bread/), reduced the sugar, and increased the zucchini.